ernestoyoofi/ernestoyoofi/README.md

 ## 🧑‍💻 I am currently working on

-- Pesanku-App a messaging application for mobile phones
-- Paperdark, an app for anonymous writing
-- Electronic web vote of osis chairman
+- [ ] Electronic web vote of osis chairman
+- [x] Paperdark, an app for anonymous writing

 ## 📱 Social Media